metno/emep-ctm/Subrun.rst

 The mask is set for a given position if emissions at that point are larger than 1.0e-20.
 If emissions are zero at some point the mask will not be set for that point, and regional emissions will be included there.
 There is only one mask.
 Several emissions files can set and use the mask.

+Masks can also be set from any field, see own section below.

 Source Receptor (SR) Runs
 -------------------------